aminezouari52/Frontend-Mentor-Interactive-rating-component/README.md

 }
 ```

-Another skill i've learnt is the max-width property, it was chanllenging to keep the elements width matching the desktop and mobiles devices.
+Another skill i've learnt is the max-width property, it was challenging to keep the elements width matching the desktop and mobiles devices.
 It was also a good opportunity to practice my flex-box skills.

 ### Continued development

-I want to be able to work on bigger and more complex projects because i find challenging styling many elements at the same time html file.
+I want to be able to work on bigger and more complex projects because i find it challenging to style many elements that are in the same html file.
-I also want to improve my css and javascript skills.
+I also want to improve my javascript skills.

 ### Useful resources

-- [google fonts](https://fonts.google.com/) - This website helped get the fonts i needed for this project.
-I really liked this API will use it going forward.
+- [google fonts](https://fonts.google.com/) - This website helped get the font i needed for this project.
+I really liked this API and will use it going forward.
 - [gradient generator](https://cssgradient.io/) - This is an amazing website which helped me understand the concept of gradient.
 Not only does it generate the perfect gradient image that you need, but also it shows how the css code is done based on your needs.

 ## Author